-As the track led off into the trees towards the east, it was still easy to follow.
-Here the longer grass was bent forward or crush to lay in the direction of the progress.
+Interestingly the mystery man didn’t join those in the departed vehicle.
+His tracks led off into the trees towards the east, where they was still easy to follow.
+Here the longer grass was bent forward or crush to lay in the direction of his progress.

 The trail through the bush led to an opening into the beginning of a large dambo.

-I recognized this one as the one that loops in a wide clockwise sweep across the top of the talons clawed complex of the Shalamakanga stream.
-Then it runs parallel as its breadth is squeezed by the bush-line into a ribbon which dribbles further upriver into the Kafue.
+I recognized it as the one looping in a wide clockwise sweep across the top of the talons clawed complex of the Shalamakanga stream.
+From here it runs parallel as its breadth is squeezed by the bush-line into a ribbon which dribbles further upriver into the Kafue.